-“This Freelancer Life” is Reels Asia’s podcast for the creative freelancer community in Singapore that works in the advertising/ marketing/film/video industry.
+“This Freelancer Life” is Reels Asia’s podcast for the creative freelancer community in Asia that works in the advertising/ marketing/film/video industry.
 Our guests come from a wide range of freelancers, including directors for films, commercials, documentaries, corporates, through to voice talents, hosts, actors, directors of photography, video editors, sound designers, photographers – anyone who works in this industry and is willing to sit and talk about their life as a freelancer!

 We discuss the reason why they chose to build a career in the creative arts, the advice they’d give a newcomer, and hear their surprising thoughts about what career advice they would have given to themselves if they could go back in time, and the part of their professional life that they couldn’t have imagined when they embarked on their journey.

 If you’re willing to sit for an interview, drop us a line

 Season 2 Episode 12 – Christian Lee & Jason Chan, BananaMana Film

 Christian Lee and Jason Chan are 2 writers/directors who both came from acting backgrounds.
 Both are based in Singapore (having moved from Australia and the US respectively) and run the production company BananaMana Films Pte Ltd.

 Having started in corporate video production, BananaMana Films quickly moved into creative video production for corporate companies and now create narrative content for the web, TV, and film.

 They wrote, starred, directed and produced “Jimami Tofu”, a full-length motion picture set in Okinawa, Japan.
 The film is still in theatres in Singapore a year after its release, and their story of how they hustled and innovated to get this into the cinemas makes for a fascinating listen.

 Season 2 Episode 11 – Tan Pin Pin

 We talk to Singapore’s leading documentary filmmaker, director Tan Pin Pin.